WaterHyacinthInNANHU/mingxuanyan.github.io/assets/blogs/report_fiammetta/fiammetta.md

 We first demonstrate how the instant bandwidth evolves during a time period of 1s and 4s (subfigure (a)).
 We can see that the bandwidth fluctuates drastically and is highly unpredictable.
 However, if we apply a sliding window on the traces and analyze their statistics, we notice that there exists **short-term continuity** in the statistics (subfigure (b)-(d)).
 For example, during a period of 4 seconds, both the mean and standard deviation vary less than 200 kbps in 90% of the cases.

 We name the continuations as *network states*, which is the basic unit of our adaptation algorithm.
 The short-term continuity provides opportunities for meta-learning, where **Meta-RL has the potential to keep up with the change of network states.**

+### 4.3 Training Tricks

+#### Action Space Design

+In previous works[^5][^6], the policy directly outputs the absolute bitrate.
+However, through our experiments, this approach performs poorly given Phighly dynamic bandwidth.
+In response, we let the policy output the **magnification**, i.e., $\frac{b_t}{b_{t-1}}$.
+The reasons are two-fold:

+1. While **Packet delay** and **delay jitter** are more informative for reflecting network link congestions than absolute throughput in policy's state space, they are closely correlated with the **relative changes** of sending rate $b$.
+2. Adopting magnification enables a more flexible control while **decreasing the dimension of action space**.

+#### Policy Pretraining with Emulator

+Ideally, reinforcement learning requires the policy to directly learn from the **real-world environment.** However, the sampling process of the testbed is too slow - only 10 samples(steps) per second.
+As such, 1 million steps consumes ~28 hours.
+In response, we build a emulator that can simulate packet-level network traffic (based on [simple_emulator](https://github.com/AItransCompetition/simple_emulator)) which boosts the training process by ~50x.

+The main difference between the emulator and testbed is the codec's behavior.
+To mitigate this sim-to-real problem, we then transfer the policy on the testbed for another 1 million steps.
+As the best hyper-parameters have been found during the emulator phase, this step is typically performed only once.

+#### Safeguard

+We adopt a hand-craft safeguard to prevent the policy from getting stuck in extreme cases (seconds of delay or extremely low sending rate) due to its imperfection.
+The safeguard greatly **accelerates the training process**.
+Throughout the training, the policy typically becomes progressively less random, and the safeguard is activated less and less.

+> For the detailed design of *Fiammetta*, please refer to our [paper](https://waterhyacinthinnanhu.github.io/assets/pdf/Fiammetta.pdf).

 ## 7. Performances